tbsalling/aismessages/README.md

 ---

 **Important compiler note!** Due to a [compiler bug](https://bugs.openjdk.java.net/browse/JDK-8062253) in JDK 8u20, 8u25, and 8u31
 AISmessages can only be compiled with older or newer JDK 8 versions than these faulty ones.
+The project is confirmed to build with
+Oracle JDK 1.8.0_66.

 ---